84% Say “No Unsolicited Critiques, Please”

 Of course, no one suggested they want a train of meaninglessly positive emojis and brief comments that say nothing.
 “It’s easier to hit the heart button and move on, than articulate why you like something,” sighed Monika.

 My takeaway: social media isn’t perfect; creating meaningful connections and communities takes an effort.
-But just because we may not understand each online as well as we would IRL, it does not mean that emotions are dulled when transmitted over the wire.
+But just because we may not understand each other online as well as we would IRL, does not mean that emotions are dulled when transmitted over the wire.
 Sometimes, quite the opposite.